Azure/azure-sdk-for-js/sdk/machinelearning/arm-webservices/README.md

 This package contains an isomorphic SDK (runs both in Node.js and in browsers) for Azure ML Web Services Management client.

+> ⚠️ This package @azure/arm-webservices with versions lower than 1.0.0 are going to be deprecated in March 2022, we strongly recommend you to upgrade your dependency on it to version 1.0.0 or above as soon as possible.
+The deprecate means, it starts the end of support for that library.
+You can continue to use the libraries indefinitely (as long as the service is running), but after 1 year, no further bug fixes or security fixes will be provided.

 These APIs allow end users to operate on Azure Machine Learning Web Services resources.
 They support the following operations:<ul><li>Create or update a web service</li><li>Get a web service</li><li>Patch a web service</li><li>Delete a web service</li><li>Get All Web Services in a Resource Group </li><li>Get All Web Services in a Subscription</li><li>Get Web Services Keys</li></ul>

 [Source code](https://github.com/Azure/azure-sdk-for-js/tree/main/sdk/machinelearning/arm-webservices) |